mhelke/Thoth/README.md

 # Thoth
-Thoth is a chess engine created in C.
+Thoth is a chess engine written in C and UCI compatible.

+## Performance
+  * Elo:

 ## Features
   * Bitboards